Sukhoi Su-9: Design and Development

+The total production of the Su-9 was about 1,100 aircraft.
+It is believed that at least some Su-9s were upgraded to Su-11 "Fishpot-C" form.
 The Su-9's fuselage and tail surfaces resembled those of the Su-7, but unlike the swept wing of that aircraft, the "Fishpot" used a 53° delta wing with conventional slab tailplanes.
 It shared Sukhoi features like the rear-fuselage air brakes as well as the Su-7's Lyulka AL-7 turbojet engine and nose intake.
 The translating shock cone contains the radar set.

 The Su-9 was developed from earlier work on a developmental aircraft designated T-3, to which the Su-9 was nearly identical.
 Internally at Sukhoi, the Su-9 was known as the T-43.
 The delta wing of the Su-9 was adopted because of its lower drag in the supersonic flight regime.
 Its greater volume also allowed a modest fuel capacity increase compared to the Su-7.
 The Su-9 was capable of Mach 1.8 at altitude or about Mach 1.14 with missiles.
 However, its fuel fraction remained minimal, and its operational radius was limited.
 Furthermore, rotation speeds were even higher than the Su-7, which was already high at 360 km/h (225 mph).
 Unlike the Su-7, which had cumbersome controls but docile handling characteristics, the "Fishpot" had light and responsive controls but was unforgiving of pilot error.